 Driving Your Tacoma in 4H

 When driving off-road with your Tacoma, she feels right at home.
-The four-wheel drive high (4H) setting can be selected while driving under 50 miles per hour.
+The 4WD high (4H) setting can be selected while driving under 50 miles per hour.
 Once engaged you will physically feel and hear the system kick in right away within seconds for increased traction.
-With a 24 degree departure angle and a 29 degree approach angle, there isn’t many places the Tacoma can’t take you.
-Sporting a ground clearance of 9.4” (23.8cm) it’s a real go anywhere type truck, which instills confidence in any driver.
+With a 24-degree departure angle and a 29-degree approach angle, there aren’t many places the Tacoma can’t take you.
+Sporting a ground clearance of 9.4” (23.8cm) it’s a real go-anywhere type truck, which instills confidence in any driver.

 Even with all these amazing specifications, we don’t want to become like cowboys when out on the tracks.
 We need to respect nature and stay on the designated tracks to keep the 4WD footprint as low as possible.